Introduction

 Basis for the Migrant Education Program

 California's Migrant Education Program (MEP) is supported by federal and state laws.
 The state law is a response to federal requirements for educating migratory students.
 Although it does not provide funding for the program, the state law sets out the administrative framework for delivering MEP services.
-At the federal level, MEP is authorized by Part C of Title I of the No Child Left Behind Act (NCLB), a federal initiative signed into law in to strengthen the education of low-achieving children.
+At the federal level, MEP is authorized by Part C of Title I of the Elementary and Secondary Education Act (ESEA) of 1965 as reauthorized by the Every Student Succeeds Act (ESSA).
 The MEP requirements focus on meeting the needs of the students that emerge as a result of their mobility.

 Policy